liqMix/Soul-Sword/README.md

 ## Jailbase API ##
 **Due to discrepancies between county records, this source is currently not supported, please run without providing a API key**
+### API Access ###
+An API key is required in order to access the full database.
+One can be acquired from https://rapidapi.com/jailbase/api/jailbase
+The key should be placed in a text file:
+<pre>data/key.txt</pre>
+If the file does not exist, an alternative reduced-size keyless source will be used instead.

 This project is not affiliated with JailBase.com.

 Inmate data provided by JailBase.com